xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/lex.md

 `r/s`

 an r but only if it is followed by an s.
 The s is not part of the matched text.
-This type of pattern is called as **“trailing context”**.
+This type of pattern is called as “trailing context”.

 `^r`